open-make/openmakewebsite/content/blog/2023-05-11-workshop-at-the-open-science-conference/index.en.md

   - team work
 ---

-{{< card "27-29 June 2023">}}
+{{< card "28 June 2023">}}
-We will run a workshop at the coming [open science conference](https://www.open-science-conference.eu), which will be held online: mark your calendar and join us  !.
+We will run a workshop at the coming [open science conference](https://www.open-science-conference.eu), which will be held online: register to the conference, mark your calendar and join us  !.

+- Conference: 2023-06-27 to 2023-06-29
+- workshop: 2023-06-28 14:30 (to 16:30)
 {{</ card >}}

 # Creating a research hardware publication ecosystem: Technical and cultural roadmap